 Organic local searches are especially impacted by this fact, and, the higher you rank, the more likely you are to attract new customers.

 When it comes to reviews, it’s all about:

 - Quantity: the more reviews you get, the higher you rank;

 - Velocity: if you manage to get a lot of reviews in a short time period, your company’s visibility increases significantly;

-- Diversity: the occasional negative review helps boost brand authenticity, so make sure to offer replies, especially to negative reviews.
+- Diversity: the occasional negative review helps boost brand authenticity.

 How to get more Google reviews

-Let’s tap into the countless ways you can get reviews on Google and then see how each one benefits your business.
+Let’s tap into the countless ways you can get more Google reviews and see how each one benefits your business.

 1. Create your Google Business account and review page